domwoe/schnorr_canister/README.md

 # Schnorr Signature Canister

-Canister to create schnorr signatures on the Internet Computer.
+The purpose of the canister is to act as a developer preview for the Schnorr threshold signing API of the Internet Computer that is currently under development.
+The interface is compliant (with the exception that the final API will require attached cycles) with the [current draft for the Management Canister API](https://github.com/dfinity/interface-spec/pull/288) and will be updated as the API is updated.

+If you are interested in building applications using threshold Schnorr you can get started today, and switch to the Management Canister API as soon as it is available.
+For ideas on what to build check out the [forum post](https://forum.dfinity.org/t/threshold-schnorr-facilitating-brc-20-trading-solana-integration-certificate-signing-and-more/28993) and the [Buidl on Bitcoin RFP](https://github.com/dfinity/grant-rfps/issues/58).

+For general updates on the development, please refer to the following [forum post](https://forum.dfinity.org/t/threshold-schnorr-facilitating-brc-20-trading-solana-integration-certificate-signing-and-more/28993).

 DO NOT USE IN PRODUCTION!
-KEY MATERIAL COULD BE ACCESSED BY NODE PROVIDERS!
+KEY MATERIAL COULD BE ACCESSED BY NODE PROVIDERS AND WE DON'T GUARANTEE THAT THIS CANISTER WILL STAY AVAILABLE.
+SEEDS ARE STORED IN STABLE MEMORY BUT WE DON'T GUARANTEE THAT KEYS MIGHT CHANGE DUE TO REINSTALLATION OF THE CANISTER.

+## Supported Algorithms

+- BIP340 (secp256k1) used for Bitcoin Taproot
+- Ed25519 used in Solana, Cardano, Polkaddot, and others.
+Furthermore, it is approved by NIST and widely used in Web2.

 ## Add the canister to your project